[fa icon="calendar"] 18-Dec-2017 12:58:47 / by Chazz Chugh

-One very instructive case study of what can otherwise go wrong involved

-	consumer healthcare product giant Proctor & Gamble, and its first foray

-	into selling its Pampers nappies in Japan.
+One very instructive case study of what can otherwise go wrong involved consumer healthcare product giant Procter & Gamble, and its first foray into selling its Pampers nappies in Japan.

-	The brand packaging featured an image of a stork delivering a baby –

-	however the marketers had overlooked the fact that the folklore linking

-	storks and babies was completely alien to Japanese culture.
-Whilst this

-	imagery had been effective in the United States, sales were poor in

-	Japan until the company discovered Japanese parents were concerned and

-	confused by the stork branding, and changed it to something more
+The brand packaging featured an image of a stork delivering a baby – however the marketers had overlooked the fact that the folklore linking storks and babies was completely alien to Japanese culture.
+Whilst this imagery had been effective in the United States, sales were poor in Japan until the company discovered Japanese parents were concerned and confused by the stork branding, and changed it to something more culturally appropriate.

-	culturally appropriate.

 Keep this stork in mind when delivering your own messages.
 When localising your global to local campaign ask yourself:

 • How will my brand and product be perceived in the local market?

 • Have I researched my local target audience enough or do I need more local

 • Can I execute local adaptations from my global master campaign assets?